StevePerchard/CTF-Cargo-Hold/README.md

 <img width="584" height="111" alt="image" src="https://github.com/user-attachments/assets/c4f0782c-5c24-4227-94ae-a95e87544970" />

 ## CTF-Cargo-Hold

 ## Executive Summary

 On 22 November 2025, the file server azuki-fileserver01 was compromised via the fileadmin account (high-privileged admin).

-The attacker conducted reconnaissance, downloaded a malicious PowerShell payload from external IP 78.141.196.6, exfiltrated sensitive data from multiple file shares (Contracts, Financial, IT-Admin, Shipping), dumped LSASS memory for credentials using ProcDump, established persistence via a registry Run key, and set up ongoing command-and-control (C2) beaconing to the same external IP.
+The attacker conducted reconnaissance, downloaded a malicious PowerShell payload from external IP 78.141.196.6. sensitive data was exfiltrated from multiple file shares (Contracts, Financial, IT-Admin, Shipping).
+The Attacker dumped LSASS memory for credentials using ProcDump.

+The Attacker established persistence via a registry Run key, and set up ongoing command-and-control (C2) beaconing to the same external IP.
 Early exfiltration occurred to file.io.

 Subsequent logs (24-25 November) indicate lateral movement to azuki-adminpc (staging additional sensitive user data) and potential access to backup and other systems.

 This is a severe breach involving data theft, credential compromise, and persistent access, likely part of a ransomware or espionage operation.

 The external C2 IP (78.141.196.6) appears malicious but lacks widespread public reporting as of December 2025.

  ## Recommended Actions (Ordered by Urgency/Severity)